-To honor a person is to respect them; in fact the definition of respect is “a feeling of deep admiration for someone or something elicited by their abilities, qualities or achievements.”
+To honor a person is to respect them; in fact, the definition of respect is “a feeling of deep admiration for someone or something elicited by their abilities, qualities or achievements.”
 However respect in a marriage requires a step farther than just a feeling it requires action, a declaration of value for another person.
 Respect could even be defined as how you show true appreciation towards an individual.
-Therefore marital health and resilience is often determined by how well a couple respects one another.
+Therefore marital health and resilience are often determined by how well a couple respects one another.
 Martial satisfaction tends to hinge on mutual respect, which ultimately brings a deeper connection between the husband and wife.
 Simply put, respect sees the whole person and not just someone you can get something from.
 Scripture says it this way, “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves” (Phil.
 2:3).

 Respect in a marriage is a two-way street as both individuals crave and deserve it equally, not one deserves it more or above the other.
 Each spouse should offer respect simply because they recognize the value of the other.
 Mutual respect is vital in a marriage.
 It truly matters!
 It is a sign of a deeper connection that includes trust, support, and the knowledge that, without a shadow of a doubt, you love and appreciate each other fully.
-When respect is absent in any kind of relationship the result often ends in conflict or disinterest and, in a marriage the lack of respect, can lead to its destruction.
+When respect is absent in any kind of relationship the result often ends in conflict or disinterest and, in a marriage, the lack of respect can lead to its destruction.
 Therefore here are some ways to show respect towards your spouse.

-To have a healthy and thriving relationship you must know how to communicate to each other well.
+To have a healthy and thriving relationship you must know how to communicate with each other well.
 Express to your spouse what you need or want, don’t assume they can read your mind.
 When you have a disagreement fight fair by sharing what you are feeling and what’s bothering you without blaming or pointing the finger.
-Respect, however, even in an argument seeks to find a solution without tearing the other down or to meet only your agenda.
-Communication goes both ways meaning there is a time to speak and share what’s on your heart and a time to listen.
+Respect, however, even in an argument seeks to find a solution without tearing the other down or meeting only your agenda.
+Communication goes both ways meaning there is a time to speak and share what’s in your heart and a time to listen.
 Respecting your spouse means you are listening with the intent to fully hear and know.
 However communication can go beyond words, it can include doing something you know your spouse enjoys such as wearing the perfume they like on you or by picking up your socks and putting them in the laundry basket rather than leaving them on the floor.